zry98/movistar-home-hacks/RG3205W/README.en.md

 You can now flash modified images to the partitions using `fastboot flash <partition> <image-file>` command.
 For example, `fastboot flash system system.bin`.

-This repository provides a custom ROM based on stock ROM [`ES_g1.0_RG3205W3.7.0_202209282206`](https://github.com/zry98/movistar-home-hacks/tree/main/RG3205W/stock-rom-dumps/ES_g1.0_RG3205W3.7.0_202209282206), with all the pre-installed bloatwares removed, added some useful apps, and some optimizations for better performance and prolonged eMMC lifespan.
+This repository provides a modified ROM based on stock ROM [`ES_g1.0_RG3205W3.7.0_202209282206`](https://github.com/zry98/movistar-home-hacks/tree/main/RG3205W/stock-rom-dumps/ES_g1.0_RG3205W3.7.0_202209282206), with all the pre-installed bloatwares removed, added some useful apps, and some optimizations for better performance and prolonged eMMC lifespan.
 You can find it on the [Latest Release](https://github.com/zry98/movistar-home-hacks/releases/latest) page.

-After flashing, reboot the device into the recovery mode, select the "Wipe data/factory reset" option to format the `userdata` partition; then select "Wipe cache partition" option to format the `cache` partition.
+After flashing, reboot the device into the recovery mode again, select the "Wipe data/factory reset" option to format the `userdata` partition; then select "Wipe cache partition" option to format the `cache` partition.

-Finally, select the "Reboot system now" option to reboot the device into the new custom ROM.
+Finally, select the "Reboot system now" option to reboot the device into the modified ROM.

 ## Resources